Sound design is used in many different areas, such as music production, movies, games, software, and television.

 Reaktor 5 is a development environment for audio, effects, and synths, plus much more.

 The way your sound is processed is through a graphical signal flow paradigm; this will be where all of your parameters, events, MIDI, and oscillator data are combined.
 Using a smart system of color-coded cables, you will be able to quickly hook up your patch blocks to affect your primary sound source.

 The power of building your blocks can create an edge over others using stock sounds.
 Getting back to the basics with music and keeping it simple, these guys do very well, granted if you have never applied Reaktor before, it may be a little overwhelming, but once you have found your way around the plugin, it becomes your playground for all things especially sound design.

-Patch Blocks offers effects for your sound sources, Reaktor provides a good number of patch blocks to get you started, but the power lays under the hood.
+Patch Blocks offers effects for your sound sources, Reaktor provides many patch blocks to get you started, but the power lies under the hood.
 You can head over to this link here to download some highly complex synths/effects/generators.

 It’s safe to say you wouldn’t be running out of creative ideas with this any time soon; with an ever-expanding library of sounds, VSTs, and blocks, this really can become an epic weapon for your arsenal.
 You can get Reaktor 6 from NI’s official website.